 Assistant State’s Attorney Brian Miller wrote in a motion filed in the courthouse that McGee ran “an extensive drug business” with “multiple employees who delivered drugs on his behalf, daily, throughout the Chicago suburbs.”

 McGee was charged in Finn’s death along with another man, Sabastian Zarbock of Crystal Lake.
 In 2021, Zarbock was found not guilty of drug-induced homicide but convicted of a lesser charge of possession of a controlled substance, court records show.
-Zarbock had been accused of assisting Finn in arranging the heroin deal shortly before Finn died, but in 2022 an appeals court overturned the drug possession conviction and dismissed the case with prejudice, court records show, meaning he cannot be retried on the charge.
+Zarbock had been accused of assisting Finn in arranging the heroin deal shortly before Finn died, but in 2022, an appeals court overturned the drug possession conviction and dismissed the case with prejudice, court records show, meaning that he cannot be retried on the charge.